War on terror: Use of phrase and its development

-Abandonment of phrase by U.S. government
+Decline of phrase's usage by U.S. government

 In April 2007, the British government announced publicly that it was abandoning the use of the phrase "war on terror" as they found it to be less than helpful.
-This was explained more recently by Lady Eliza Manningham-Buller.
+This was explained later by Lady Eliza Manningham-Buller.
 In her 2011 Reith lecture, the former head of MI5 said that the 9/11 attacks were "a crime, not an act of war.
 So I never felt it helpful to refer to a war on terror."

 U.S. president Barack Obama rarely used the term, but in his inaugural address on 20 January 2009, he stated: "Our nation is at war, against a far-reaching network of violence and hatred."
 In March 2009 the Defense Department officially changed the name of operations from "Global War on Terror" to "Overseas Contingency Operation" (OCO).
 In March 2009, the Obama administration requested that Pentagon staff members avoid the use of the term and instead to use "Overseas Contingency Operation".
-Basic objectives of the Bush administration "war on terror", such as targeting al Qaeda and building international counterterrorism alliances, remain in place.
+Basic objectives of the Bush administration "war on terror", such as targeting al Qaeda and building international counterterrorism alliances, remained in place.

+Abandonment of phrase

 In May 2010, the Obama administration published a report outlining its National Security Strategy.
 The document dropped the Bush-era phrase "global war on terror" and reference to "Islamic extremism," and stated, "This is not a global war against a tactic—terrorism, or a religion—Islam.
 We are at war with a specific network, al-Qaeda, and its terrorist affiliates who support efforts to attack the United States, our allies, and partners."

+Usage of the term "war on terror" was initially discontinued in May 2010 and again in May 2013.
+On 23 May 2013, U.S. president Barack Obama announced that the "war on terrorism" was over, saying that the U.S. would not wage war against a tactic but would instead focus on a specific group of terrorist networks.
+Other American military campaigns during the 2010s have also been considered part of the "war on terror" by individuals and the media.
+The rise of the Islamic State in Iraq and Syria during 2014–2015 led to the global Operation Inherent Resolve, and an international campaign to destroy the terrorist organization.
+This was considered to be another campaign of the "war on terror".

 In December 2012, Jeh Johnson, the General Counsel of the Department of Defense, speaking at Oxford University, stated that the war against al-Qaeda would end when the terrorist group had been weakened so that it was no longer capable of "strategic attacks" and had been "effectively destroyed."
 At that point, the war would no longer be an armed conflict under international law, and the military fight could be replaced by a law enforcement operation.